Bełchatów

-The Elektrownia Bełchatów, located in Bełchatów, is the largest coal fueled power plant in Europe and one of the largest in the world.
+The Elektrownia Bełchatów, located in Bełchatów, is the largest coal fueled power plant in Europe and the fifth largest in the world.
 It produces 27–28 TWh of electricity per year, or 20% of the total power generation in Poland.
 8,000 people work directly for the company that runs the coal mine and electricity plants.

+The city is also known for the successful volleyball club Skra Bełchatów and local krówki (traditional Polish candy).

 Districts

-One municipal division of Bełchatów comprises numerous housing estates including the Budowlanych housing estate located in the central part of the town (close to the "Kultura" cinema, the Municipal Cultural Center, the Town Hall and the church).
+One municipal division of Bełchatów comprises numerous housing estates, including the Budowlanych housing estate located in the central part of the town (close to the "Kultura" cinema, the Municipal Cultural Center, the Town Hall and the church).
 The estate is also close to the "Rakówka" river and Olszewski Park.

 Other municipal divisions of Bełchatów include Dobrzelów District, Grocholice, and the following housing estates:

+History

+Grocholice was a private church town, whereas Bełchatów, Dobrzelów and Zdzieszulice were private villages of Polish nobility, administratively located in the Piotrków County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Cuisine

 The officially protected traditional food of Bełchatów (as designated by the Ministry of Agriculture and Rural Development of Poland) is wyborowa krówka bełchatowska, a local type of krówka (traditional Polish candy).